Kemirdin/HYF_proposal/README.md

 - Naming conventions
 - Conditions

+*debugging lecture (online lecture during the week)*
+- TODO

 #### Week 3
 - Git [work flow](https://github.com/HackYourFuture/Git/blob/master/Lecture-3.md)

+> After this Git session students are able to push pull, fork and make PR, this opens up possibilities for handing in homework and cloning repositories we want them to further work on, as homework.
+Can for example be used in the debugging lectures, where they fork code that they have to debug.

 - Advanced data types [Objects]
 - Statements vs Expressions
 - Loops (for/while)
 - Functions

+*debugging lecture (online lecture during the week)*
+- TODO

 #### Week 4
 - JavaScript in the BROWSER with HTML and CSS